Harry Potter and the Chamber of Secrets (video game): Reception

-The game received "generally favorable" reviews, according to review aggregator Metacritic.
+The game received "generally favorable" reviews, according to review aggregator platform Metacritic.
 Entertainment Weekly gave it a B+.

 The Xbox version received a platinum family hits edition for selling over 100,000 copies.
 The musical score for the game, created by Jeremy Soule, was awarded a BAFTA Games Award for Best Score, Game Music Category.
 During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Chamber of Secrets for "Family Game of the Year", which was ultimately awarded to Mario Party 4.

 In the United States, The Chamber of Secrets Game Boy Advance version sold 970,000 copies and earned $25 million by August 2006.
 During the period between January 2000 and August 2006, it was the 18th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.

 By July 2006, the PlayStation 2 version of Chamber of Secrets had sold 700,000 copies and earned $28 million in the United States.
 Next Generation ranked it as the 89th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined console sales of the Harry Potter line reached 3 million units in the United States by July 2006.
 The PlayStation 2 version also received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
 The game sold 9 million copies by 2003 and generated $500 million in revenue.